digihunch/kubelab/README.md

-# KubeLab - Use AWS CDK to self-host a Kubernetes cluster
+# KubeLab - Create VMs on AWS (with CDK) to self-host Kubernetes Cluster

 While there is AKS, for learning at a closer distance it is beneficial to self-manage a cluster of K8s nodes, instead of a single node.
 This project provides Infrastructure as Code (AWS CDK in Python) to provision private instances on AWS, then provision the Kubernetes nodes with Kubespray.